opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 There you can find guides and videos too.

+Does it work for you?
+--

+If you have a chance to try it, please report back at [ticket #2](https://github.com/htruong/crankshaft/issues/2).

 Want to report a problem?
 --